 The more hydrated your hair, the healthier your hair stays.
 When you keep your hair well hydrated, it reduces hair fall, gives your hair a shine and you have thick, strong and healthy hair.

 A. Choose The Right Products

 You can use products that have ingredients to hydrate and moisturise your hair.
-Avocado, coconut, olive and almond oils; aloe vera, shea butter and glycerine can help hydrate your hair.
+Avocado, coconut, olive and almond oils; aloe vera, shea butter and glycerine can help hydrate and moisturize your hair.
 Ensure your conditioners include some of these ingredients too in order to lock the water content in your hair.